Joint User Association and Resource Allocation for Adaptive Semantic Communication in 5G and Beyond Networks: Introduction

 \section{Introduction}

-It has been over seventy years since the inception of Shannon's information theory \cite{shannon}.
-During this period, traditional wireless communication technologies, aiming at the accurate transmission of bits, have made significant advancements and approached the Shannon limit.
-However, with the emergence of modern applications such as virtual reality and smart cities, the amount of data that needs to be transmitted continues to grow at an unprecedented pace.
-To meet the transmission demands with limited communication resources, a new communication paradigm called \emph{semantic communication} has been proposed \cite{bao2011towards, qin2021semantic, gunduz2022beyond}.
-With the help of artificial intelligence technologies, semantic communication only transmits the information relevant to downstream tasks (which is usually referred to as semantic information), hence leading to a significant reduction in data traffic.
+The rapid proliferation of data-intensive applications---such as virtual reality, autonomous systems, and smart cities---has resulted in an unprecedented surge in data demand \cite{ali2024metaverse, al2015iot}.
+Owing to the intrinsic limitations of communication resources (e.g., spectrum and time), such demand has already surpassed the transmission capacity of the conventional communication paradigm, which primarily emphasizes the accurate delivery of raw bits.
+To address this challenge, recent research has investigated innovative approaches that reduce the transmission volume through the integration of Artificial Intelligence (AI) techniques.
+In particular, a novel communication paradigm known as semantic communication (SemCom) has been proposed \cite{bao2011towards, qin2021semantic, gunduz2022beyond}.
+By leveraging AI, SemCom focuses on transmitting only the information that is meaningful and relevant to downstream tasks---commonly referred to as semantic information---thereby enabling substantial reductions in data traffic without compromising task performance.

-Although semantic communication can reduce the amount of transmitted data, extracting semantic information introduces additional computational overhead.
-In current practice, users performing the same task typically use the same semantic communication transmitter.
-However, due to the heterogeneity of users and networks, it is desirable to dynamically adjust the transmitter according to the available computational and communication resources.
-For example, since the transmitters are implemented by Deep Neural Networks (DNNs), we can decrease the model size of DNNs for users with limited computational capabilities.
-Similarly, for users with poor channel conditions, we can further reduce the amount of transmitted data by only transmitting a portion of the semantic information.
-By combining these two methods, we can obtain a range of semantic communication schemes with different computational overhead, communication overhead, and result accuracies.
-By selecting the optimal semantic communication scheme for each user, we can achieve adaptive semantic communication and significantly improve the system performance.
+Although SemCom effectively reduces the volume of transmitted data, it also introduces non-negligible computational overhead due to the extraction of semantic information.
+In current implementations, users performing the same downstream task typically share a common SemCom transceiver.
+However, due to the inherent heterogeneity in user devices and network conditions, it is desirable to dynamically adapt the transceiver based on the available computational and communication resources.
+For instance, as semantic transceivers are commonly realized using Deep Neural Networks (DNNs), we can actively reduce the DNN model size to mitigate computational demands for users with constrained computational capabilities.
+Similarly, for users experiencing poor channel conditions, the volume of transmitted data can be further decreased by selectively transmitting a subset of the semantic information.
+By jointly applying these two strategies, a spectrum of SemCom schemes can be constructed, each characterized by different levels of computational complexity, communication overhead, and inference accuracy.
+Selecting the most appropriate scheme for each user leads to the concept of Adaptive Semantic Communication (ASC), which significantly enhances the efficiency of both communication and computaional resources.